Retrieval augmentation of large language models for lay language generation: Appendix

-We provided annotators with the original abstract/LLS pair and the content (both matched and unmatched) before 1st, 2nd, and 3rd matched sentence pair.
-To make sure we have matching content from LLS, the 1st matched sentence was included for `before 1st' situation.
-Examples of matching strategies can be found in Appendix Figure \ref{fig:GPSS_appendix}.
-We asked them to identify whether the filtered content 1) is in background section; 2) truly contains external content; and 3) is paired.
-The results is shown in Appendix Table \ref{tab:background_annotation}.
+We provided annotators with the original abstract/LLS pair and the content (both matched and unmatched) before the 1st, 2nd, and 3rd matched sentence pairs.
+To make sure we have matching content from the corresponding LLS, the 1st matched sentence was included to capture situations in which explanation is provided before the first matching sentences (e.g. an introductory sentence defining terms).
+Examples of matching strategies can be found in Figure \ref{fig:GPSS}.
+We asked annotators to identify whether the filtered content 1) is in the background section (to confirm our heuristics indeed identify these sections); 2) truly contains external content (to confirm that unaligned GPSS sentences represent content that is absent from the source document); and 3) is paired (to confirm aligned GPSS sentences represent the same content).
+The results are shown in Appendix Table \ref{tab:background_annotation}.